 5. Be kind to yourself

-Often when we see our peers move on from rejections in the blink of an eye even as we are still busy building blanket forts to get over our rejection from a crush, we tend to start blaming ourselves for being weak for not being able to get over someone who doesn’t love us back.
-How does everyone around you seem to know how to handle rejection from a guy when you are still losing yourself at the bottom of neverending tequila shots with huge helpings of ice cream?
+This is another important tip on how to deal with rejection from a guy.
+Often when we see our peers move on from rejection in the blink of an eye even as we are still busy building blanket forts to get over our rejection from a crush, we tend to start blaming ourselves for being weak for not being able to stop loving someone who doesn’t love us back.
+How does everyone around you seem to know how to handle rejection from a guy when you are still losing yourself at the bottom of never-ending tequila shots with huge helpings of ice cream?

 Even if you are not able to handle rejection from a guy gracefully, this is the time to remind yourself that emotions do not make you weak.
 They make you who you are — a kind, empathetic, and romantic person.
-Even if our hurt feelings stem from insecurity, know that it is not something to blame ourselves for.
+Even if your hurt feelings stem from insecurity and attachment issues, know that it is not something to blame yourself for.
 Instead, it is a chance to get to know ourselves better and get to the root of the problem.

 6. Work on yourself

 Indulging and pampering yourself is all well and good.
-Spending time to introspect on yourself and your behavior is great too.
-But it’s of no use if you do not take the lessons heartbreak taught you about yourself and start to work on them, yet still keep thinking, “I keep getting rejected by guys”.
-If it is insecurity and abandonment issues, take the help of a professional.
+Spending time to introspect and rethink your behavior patterns is great too.
+But it’s of no use if you do not take the lessons heartbreak teaches you about yourself and start to work on them and keep thinking, “I keep getting rejected by guys.”
+If the rejection has brought you face-to-face with insecurity and abandonment issues, take the help of a professional.